pdmosses/nabl/docs/languages.md

 # Languages in this repository

-The repository `metaborg/nabl` includes Spoofax language projects specifying the following Spoofax meta-languages:
+The repository [`metaborg/nabl`](https://github.com/metaborg/nabl/) includes several Spoofax language projects.
+A separate hyperlinked twin website has been generated for each language project:[^1]

 **[Statix]**
 : supersedes the deprecated NaBL and NaBL2 meta-languages